 Gas for Help gives gas vouchers to qualified applicants.
 They will give your gas for displaying an ad magnet for specific companies and drive at least 1000 miles a month.

-You can earn from $17 to $80 a month, depending on what type of ad you place on your vehicle.
+You can earn from $17 to $80 a month, depending on the ad you place on your vehicle.
 This is one of the organizations with no income requirement to get help with gas cards.

 2. Free Gas USA